maxulysse/conferenceCoverage/README.md

 The cred file just created contain all your credentials for Twitter, so don't share it on Github ;-).
 Now you just had to load it and you can authentify yourself with it.

+## TO DO
+* Add more stuff:
+- Better argument control
+- Max number of tweets per day requested to twitter API should be optionnal
+- Min number of tweets for top user graph should be optionnal
+- Number of users on the top user graph should be optionnal
+- Color theme should be optionnal

 ## CHANGELOG
+### Version 1.1.1:
+* Add a min number of tweets for top user graph

 ### Version 1.1:
 * update Twitter logging due to changes in API
 * update script